naofumi0115/PAV-Training/README.md

 output returned by different Classes implementing that interface; they should be of the same type.

-A code snippet to show how violates LSP and how we can fix it :
+Two codes snippet to show how violates LSP.
+Example 1:

 ```php
 interface LessonRepositoryInterface